-Only one hospital visit per day shall be payable except when documentation describes the medical necessity of more than one visit by a particular provider.
-Hospital visit codes shall be combined into the single code that best describes the service rendered where appropriate.
+Only one hospital visit per day shall be payable.
+Hospital visit codes shall be combined into the single code that best describes the service rendered when more than one visit by a particular provider occurs on the same calendar date in the same setting.

-CONSULTATIONS (99242-99245 AND 99252-99255)
+CONSULTATIONS (99242-99245, 99252-99255)

 Consultations in the CPT book fall under two subcategories: Office or Other Outpatient Consultations and Initial Inpatient or Observation Consultations.
 Follow-up visits by the consultant in an office or other outpatient facility are reported with established patient office codes 99212-99215 or home or residence codes 99347-99350.
-For follow-up consultation services during the same admission as the initial consultation, see Subsequent Hospital Inpatient or Observation

-Care codes 99231-99233 and Subsequent Nursing Facility Care codes 99307-99310.
+For follow-up consultation services during the same admission as the initial consultation, see Subsequent Hospital Inpatient or Observation Care codes 99231-99233 and Subsequent Nursing Facility Care codes 99307-99310.
 A confirmatory consultation requested by the patient and/or family is not reported with consultation codes but should instead be reported using the appropriate E/M code for the site of service (office, home or residence, hospital inpatient or observation).
 A confirmatory consultation requested by the attending physician, the employer, an attorney, or other appropriate source should be reported using the consultation code for the appropriate site of service (Office/Other Outpatient Consultations 99242-99245 or Initial Inpatient Consultations 99252-99255).
 The general rules and requirements of a consultation are defined by the CPT book as follows:

 - A consultation is "a type of evaluation and management service provided at the request of another physician, or other qualified healthcare professional, or appropriate source to recommend care for a specific condition or problem." - Most requests for consultation come from an attending physician or other appropriate source, and the necessity for this service must be documented in the patient's record.
-Include the name of the requesting physician on the claim form or electronic billing. - The consultant may initiate diagnostic and/ or therapeutic services, such as writing orders or prescriptions and initiating treatment plans. - The opinion rendered and services ordered or performed must be documented in the patient's medical record and a report of this information communicated to the requesting entity. - Report separately any identifiable procedure or service performed on, or subsequent to, the date of the initial consultation. - When the consultant assumes responsibility for the management of any or all of the patient's care subsequent to the consultation encounter, consultation codes are no longer appropriate.
-Depending on the location, identify the correct subsequent or established patient codes.
+Include the name of the requesting physician on the claim form or electronic billing. - The consultant may initiate diagnostic and/ or therapeutic services, such as writing orders or prescriptions and initiating treatment plans. - The opinion rendered and services ordered or performed must be documented in the patient's medical record and a report of this information communicated to the requesting entity. - Report separately any identifiable procedure or service performed on, or subsequent to, the date of the initial consultation. - When the consultant assumes responsibility for the management of any or all of the patient's care, consultation codes are no longer appropriate.
+Report the appropriate code for the site of service (office, home or residence, hospital inpatient or observation). - Follow-up visits with the consultant should be reported with the appropriate subsequent or established patient codes, depending on the location.